jailop/minispdlog/README.md

 # minispdlog

 A minimalistic, header-only, spdlog-like logger for C++14 and later.
 It is inspired by [spdlog](https://github.com/gabime/spdlog).
 I wrote it because in a project I was working on, I needed a logger for an old Centos 7 system, which couldn't be updgraded to support modern libraries.
-I was not able to install the original `spdlog` library.
+I was not able to install the original `spdlog` library there, so I was forced to write my own.
+This is the result.

 ## Introduction